evakdev/gitlab_runner_container_exporter/README.md

-# Notice

-I don't maintain this repository very well, so please fork and use this.

-# Docker State Exporter
+# Gitlab Runner Container Exporter

-Exporter for docker container state

-Prometheus exporter for docker container state, written in Go.

-One of the best known exporters of docker container information is [cAdvisor](https://github.com/google/cadvisor).\
-However, cAdvisor does not export the state of the container.

-This exporter will only export the container status and the restarts count.
+This is an exporter for docker-in-docker gitlab runners, where jobs are run as docker containers.

+The code is a combo of [https://github.com/chaddewitt/docker-stats-exporter](chaddewitt/docker-stats-exporter) [https://github.com/wywywywy/docker_stats_exporter](wywywywy/docker_stats_exporter).
+I merged them to gather two useful exporters in one.
+I have also added some runner-specific labels of my own.

 ## Installation and Usage

-The `docker_state_exporter` listens on HTTP port 8080 by default.
+The `Gitlab Runner Container Exporter` listens on HTTP port 9100 by default.

 ### Docker